-Currently, Overtown supports a flock of 350 breeding ewes, mostly Scotch half-bred crossed with Lleyn and Texel, but there are also some more unusual breeds such as the local Cotswold, Herdwicks from the Lake District and Badger-Face Welsh Mountain sheep.
+Currently, Overtown supports a flock of 350 breeding ewes, mostly Scotch half-bred crossed with Lleyn and Texel and put in lamb to a Blue Faced Leicester ram to produce flock replacements, but there are also some more unusual breeds such as the local Cotswold, Herdwicks from the Lake District and Badger-Face Welsh Mountain sheep.

 We lamb in early April to mid May to take advantage of the longer days and (not always!) better weather to give the lambs the best possible start in life and, within two days of birth, the lambs and their mothers will be back out in the fields.